RichardSeverich/javascript-express-edu/README.md

 This API can deploy with docker container.
 This API we used the JavaScript, express and mongoDB

+This project was performed using NodeJS, Express, Mongo DB data bases, Routes, Mongoose, Schemas.

 ## Prerequisites 🚀

 1. Install Windows 10